MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/html5/file-api.md

 ---
 description: Learn how the File API can be used to access local files on the client machine in a secure way without the need for extensions or plugins.
-title: Dev guide: File API - Microsoft Edge Development
+title: Dev guide - File API - Microsoft Edge Development
 author: abbycar
 ---